heptarch/heptarch.github.io/projects.md

 have security of funding and don't win a Nobel Prize or a Turing Award.
 Money is only something you worry about when there isn't enough!
-Of course, good industrial research is expensive, and more money means more talent, equipment, and time.
-But from a quick survey of well-heeled Ivies and moonshot factories of Big Tech, its clear that money is not enough to explain Bell Labs' success.
+Of course, good industrial research is expensive, and more money means more talent, more equipment, and more time.
+But outcomes are not linear in these, and from a quick survey of labs in the well-heeled Ivies or the moonshot factories of Big Tech, its clear that money does not buy Bell-level success.
 I think the special sauce was not material—the cash flow or the personnel or the supply of oscilloscopes—but philosophical.